 The Star Trek franchise is so big that there are still some things devoted fans probably don’t know about it.
 But the great thing is that the fandom has been able to last long enough to keep the knowledge and love for it alive.
-Star Trek officially turned 51 on Sept.
-8, 2017, so the entire fandom has been celebrating.
+The franchise is more than 50 years old at this point, and only growing.

 But did you know that the fandom not only has the average fan, but includes a lot of celebrities who have never even gotten the chance to act in any of the installments?
 These celebrities have talked openly about watching the show nonstop, having their first crushes on the cast, and even learning to speak Klingon.
 So which famous people are hardcore fans?
 Here are 10 celebrities you didn’t know were Trekkies.